matt-dray/rostrum-blog/content/about.md

 [Twitter](https://twitter.com/mattdray) | [Github](https://github.com/matt-dray) | [RPubs](https://rpubs.com/mattdray)

 I like data analysis and ecology.
 I currently work as an analyst ('data scientist') and [R](https://www.r-project.org/) evangelist in the public sector.
 I have a PhD in the effects of environmental change on plant litter decay from Cardiff University and an Entomology MSc from Imperial College London.
 I'm not [the rapper](https://www.drdre.com/).
+Nor the [gynaecologist](http://www.bbc.co.uk/news/entertainment-arts-44043205).

 # The site